 Six in 10 people are concerned with the amount of technology in cars now compared to five years ago, according to an online survey commissioned by ValuePenguin.
 But when it comes to a driver's appetite for technological advances, less is more.

 Two types of technology are often heralded as the future of personal vehicle travel: self-driving cars (also called autonomous cars) and fully-electric cars.
-But people are afraid of the former, and, in the near-term, not willing to buy the latter, according to our survey.
-In fact, 72% of Americans would feel unsafe with self-driving cars in the road and 74% don't anticipate buying an electric car in the near future.
+But people are afraid of the former, and, in the near term, unwilling to buy the latter, according to our survey.
+In fact, 72% of Americans would feel unsafe with self-driving cars on the road, and 74% don't anticipate buying an electric car in the near future.

-Conversely, a majority of consumers think that more modest and incremental advances in driving technology — Bluetooth, backup cameras and assisted self-driving, as examples — have improved the driving experience, and they're willing to spend extra to get it.
+Conversely, a majority of consumers think that more modest and incremental advances in driving technology — Bluetooth, backup cameras and assisted self-driving, for example — have improved the driving experience, and they're willing to spend extra to get it.

 Current drivers — especially older drivers — fear the impact of self-driving vehicles on road safety

 Sixty-four percent of consumers think that fully autonomous (meaning self-driving) cars will be on the road within 10 years.
 In fact, autonomous cars are already on the roads by the thousands, albeit with safety drivers — humans sitting behind the wheel — to take over in the event something goes wrong.

 But the potential for something to go wrong is very much on drivers' minds.
 Seventy-two percent of those surveyed would feel unsafe with self-driving cars on the road.

 Although a majority of all surveyed groups would feel unsafe with autonomous cars on the road, the difference between age groups can be stark.
 There was also a split between the sexes in their assessment of the safety of self-driving technology.